 The fm0 scheme is the original scheme.
 It identified different types of sensors (such as grid connections, weather sensors and markets) in different ways.
-The fm0 scheme has been deprecated and is no longer supported officially.
+The fm0 scheme has been sunset since API version 3.

 Timeseries

 Timestamps and durations are consistent with the ISO 8601 standard.
 The frequency of the data is implicit (from duration and number of values), while the resolution of the data is explicit, see Frequency and resolution.